reflex-frp/reflex-frp.org/doc/reflex_dom_docs.rst

       dtdd "Reflex" $ do
         text "Haskell + awesome FRP!"
-        -- Should we have a 'textbr' API with line break at the end? el "br" $ blank -- Add line break, blank == return () -- A simple URL link
+        el "br" $ blank -- Add line break, blank == return ()
+        -- A simple URL link
         elAttr "a" ("href" =: "http://reflexfrp.org") (text "Reflex-FRP")